 - Less scarring

-The greatest benefit has been in the elderly or patients with increased surgical risk.
+The greatest benefits have been seen in the elderly or patients with increased surgical risk.
 These procedures are performed by a vascular surgeon who threads a tiny, balloon-tipped hollow tube (catheter) through a small incision, usually made in the groin, to the site where the artery has narrowed.
 The balloon is inflated to clear the blockage.
-The vascular surgeon may also use the balloon to expand a stent – a tiny mesh cylinder -- within the wall of the artery to strengthen the blood vessel.
+The vascular surgeon also may use the balloon to introduce and expand a stent, a tiny mesh cylinder, within the wall of the artery to strengthen the blood vessel.

 Get Expert Help For Vascular Disorders

 To find a doctor with experience in vascular disease call 1.877.GO MERCY.